kondyan2022/project-fs191023-be/README.eng.md

 ### Команди:

-- `npm start` &mdash; starts the server in production mode.
+- `npm start` &mdash; start the server in production mode.
-- `npm run start:dev` &mdash; starts the server in development mode.
+- `npm run start:dev` &mdash; start the server in development mode.
+- `npm test` &mdash; run tests using Jest.
-- `npm run lint` &mdash; runs the code linting checks using ESLint.
-You should run this before each PR (Pull Request) and fix all linting errors.
+- `npm run lint` &mdash; perform code linting using ESLint.
+It's recommended to run this before each Pull Request (PR) and manually fix any linting errors.
-- `npm run lint:fix` &mdash; similar to the lint command, but it automatically fixes simple linting errors.
+- `npm run lint:fix` &mdash; the same linting process but with automatic fixing of simple errors.

 Thank you for using our product!